klook

 What to expect

-**Hida Takayama Old Town** Takayama Old Town is a renowned historical district in Japan that thrived as a merchant town.
-The three main streets of Kami-machi and Shimo-machi are particularly known as the "Old Town" district.
-Strolling through these streets, you can admire the continuous rows of latticed buildings, the water channels flowing under the eaves, and the sake breweries displaying "Sugidama" (cedar balls) made of cedar leaves, all of which exude a rich traditional atmosphere.
-These old buildings and shops are full of historical traces and are symbols of Takayama's history and culture. **Shirakawa-go Gassho Village** Shirakawa-go, located in the Hida region of Japan, is a village known as a "Japanese secret place" and is famous for its unique Gassho-style architecture.
-These traditional building clusters were designated as an Important Preservation District for Groups of Traditional Buildings in 1976, and in 1995, along with Gokayama in Toyama Prefecture, they were added to the UNESCO World Heritage
+**Hida Takayama Old Town** Takayama Old Town is a famous historical town in Japan that once flourished as a merchant town.
+In particular, the three main streets of Kami-machi and Shimo-machi are known as the "Old Town District."
+Strolling through these streets, you can admire the continuous row of lattice-fronted buildings, the water channels flowing under the eaves, and the sake breweries with their "Sugidama" (cedar ball) signs made of cedar leaves, all of which exude a rich traditional atmosphere.
+These old buildings and shops are full of historical traces and are symbols of Takayama's history and culture. **Shirakawa-go Gassho Village** Shirakawa-go, located in the Hida region of Japan, is a village known as a "Japanese secret village," famous for its unique Gassho-style (prayer-hand style) architecture.
+These traditional building groups were designated as an Important Preservation District for Groups of Traditional Buildings in 1976 and were added to the UNESCO World Heritage List in 1995 along with Gok

 Map of destination or departure area